-- 1. In the Xsheet View menu, select Exposure > Hold Exposure > Hold 2 Cells. - 2.
-In the Xsheet view, right-click and select Exposure > Set Exposure To > Set Exposure to 1, 2,3, or Set Exposure. - 3.
+- 1. Do one of the following: - In the Xsheet menu, select Exposure > Hold Exposure > Hold 2 Cells. - In the Xsheet view, right-click and select Exposure > Set Exposure To > Set Exposure to 1, 2,3, or Set Exposure.
+The settings you select will be kept from session to session.
+You do need to set them every time you use Harmony. - From the top menu, select Animation > Cell > Hold Exposure > the desired option. - 2.
 Type a value or drawing name in the cell. - Press Enter/Return to move on to the next cell. - Press Esc to quit the typing mode.